 The notice must be in writing and must include:

-These sales are when the seller cold called or approached you rather than when you contacted the seller with an interest in buying their goods or services.
+The Australian Consumer Law gives extra protections to people buying goods or services from ‘unsolicited consumer agreements’ (eg door-to-door sales or phone calls from telemarketers).
+These usually come from sales when the seller approaches you first rather than when you've contacted the seller with an interest in buying their goods or services.

 A consumer agreement is unsolicited if: